 I was awarded a ‘European Research Council – Advanced Grant’ in December 2012, entitled ‘Biomechanical Diagnostic, Pre-Planning and Outcome Tools to improve Musculoskeletal Surgery’, acronym BioMechTools.
 In Nijmegen this five year grant, starting in May 2013, enabled us to expand our modelling efforts.
 We have generated patient specific models that are fed with innovative dynamic imaging techniques.

 In February 2014 I was appointed full Professor in ‘Biomechanical Diagnostics and Evaluation Methods in Orthopaedics’ at the Radboud university medical center.
 Since September 1st 2015, I’m chair of the ORL.
 In March 2017 I started as a visiting professor at the Politecnico di Milano (Italy) where I am lecturing Computer modelling in Orthopaedic Biomechanics.
-As of February 1st 2018, I am Scientific Director of the TechMed Centre at Twente University.
-In principle I am working there for 3 days a week.
+From February 1st 2018, till 2022 I was Scientific Director of the TechMed Centre at Twente University.
+In principle I work in Twente for 3 days a week.

 I focused on setting up a strong research line concerning computer simulations of implants, fracture prediction of weakened bones and musculoskeletal modeling.
 This research line is multi-dimensional, including finite element computer simulations, experimental testing, in-vivo kinematics and musculoskeletal modeling.
 Currently I am coordinator of an EU-STREP (FP7) project which is aimed at predicting the functional effect of tumor surgery on the musculoskeletal system by using musculoskeletal models (see www.tlemsafe.eu ).
 In December 2012 I obtained a five year ERC Advance Grant which allows us to expand our work on personalized modeling of the lower extremity, see our research ‘ERC BioMechTools‘.